-House prices in the U.S. jumped by nearly 20% in 2021!
+House prices in the U.S. increased by nearly 5% in 2023!
 That’s the most significant increase in over three decades.

 This is fantastic news for those whose investments have shot up in value.
 But it spells trouble for first-time buyers.
 Getting on the property ladder was already hard enough; now, it may seem out of their reach.

 Some consider selling their homes cheap to help out friends, relatives, and children.
 However, before making this decision, it’s best to become familiar with the tax implications of selling a house below market value.

 There are many routes to passing on your property to your children, each with different fees to the state.
 One of the options going viral is buying and selling a one-dollar house.
 But is a one-dollar home sale all it’s cracked up to be?

 This tactic means your child gets on the property ladder quickly and easily.
 But there may be a better route.

 Here’s our guide to whether you can really sell your home for $1, as well as other home selling advice to consider.

 Discover your home’s worth online for free in minutes!